What Is Gas Gangrene?

 - colon cancer

 - used a contaminated needle to inject substances into your muscles

-Your doctor will perform a physical examination to diagnose this condition.
+Your doctor can diagnose gas gangrene by performing a physical examination and ordering various tests.
 Diagnostic testing may include:

 - liver damage

 The sooner gas gangrene is treated, the better the outcome.
 It’s critical to seek medical treatment as soon as you notice symptoms.

 The best way to prevent gas gangrene is to practice proper hygiene.
 If you have an injury, make sure to clean the skin thoroughly and to cover the wound with a bandage.
 Contact your doctor at the first signs of infection.
 Signs of infection include redness, swelling, pain, and discharge.
 Your doctor will remove any foreign objects and dead tissue from the wound.
 It’s also important to take any prescribed antibiotics according to your doctor’s instructions.
 This will help lower your risk of developing an infection.